outdreamer/build-a-cure-1/docs/system_analysis.md

 - give an example of mapping an invention & insight on the abstract network

+- use logical unit isolation as a source for boundary/symmetry physics

 - useful implementations of conceptual physics ( discovering functions between nodes, matching problem/solution types,